 These attributes should be maintained when translating your text.
 You have dedicated many resources in developing the original marketing campaign and I’m sure you don’t want a bad adaptation that could damage your image in the Spanish market.

-The specialised translator
+The translator specialised in marketing

 In addition to knowing the market, mastering the target language and a thorough analysis of the product and the brand, specialised marketing translators know marketing strategies to get better results.